jamescherti/easysession.el/README.md

 ```

 Note that:
-- The `easysession-load-including-geometry` function is only needed at startup.
-During an Emacs session, use `M-x easysession-switch-to` or `M-x easysession-switch-to-and-restore-geometry` to switch sessions or reload the current session without changing frame size or position.
 - The author added 102 and 103 to `add-hook` in the code snippet above to ensure that the session is loaded after all other packages.
 (Using the depth 102 and 103 is useful for those using [minimal-emacs.d](https://github.com/jamescherti/minimal-emacs.d), where some optimizations restore `file-name-handler-alist` at depth 101 during `emacs-startup-hook`.)

 ## Extensions